nkostin4/groff-examples/TUTORIAL.md

 ### Macro Packages

 Groff has a bunch of different macro packages.
 These packages contain dozens of useful macros for headers, footers, titles, lists, tables, and so on.
-Some common macro packages include
+Some of the most common macro packages include

 - `man` for writing man pages
 - `mom` for writing books